SurveySensum

 • Repeat Purchase Rate (RPR) to calculate the percentage of repurchasing customers.

-These metrics are key metrics used to measure customer loyalty as it offers quantifiable data to assess customer loyalty levels, identify areas for improvement, and track the success of customer loyalty initiatives.
+These metrics are key metrics used to measure customer loyalty as they offer quantifiable data to assess customer loyalty levels, identify areas for improvement, and track the success of customer loyalty initiatives.

 So, implement these surveys to measure these metrics effectively.